Rennylex/multirobot_system_assign/report.md

   The reason for this phenomenon is that the robot needs more time to accelerate and in order reach the high speed, and therefore more time to deaccelerate to stop.
 Take a look at the function `move_forward()`, the robot uses the travelling time to determine whether it has reached the destination, and the travelling time is calculated by assuming the robot travels in a constant speed.
 Therefore, the actual travel distance is always shorter than `edge_len`, and the higher the desired velocity is, the shorter the actual travel distance will be.

+ ####With higher velocity, the more likely to travel in curve?

+ Another interesting phenomenon is that, when the speed is high, the robot is more likely to travel in curve.
+As can be seen in the following pictures:
+    `pic1 & 2`
+A plausible explanation would be, when the robot aims to accelarate to a higher speed, it requires larger force to drive its wheel.
+And if there's a difference in the sleeping times of two wheels, the yaw angle of the robot will be changed dramatically, and result in a curve-like orbit.